martha-thomae/GuatC1/11_Tomas-Luis-de-Victoria_Mass/comments.md

 Tied minims in tenor (measures 6-7), subtituted by semibreve [no ties in MuRET]

+And added two accidentals I missed in MuRET (measures 10 and 12, Tenor)

 One remaining orange label (seems to be part of a chord)